 Interop and SMPTE

 Interop and SMPTE are different standards for DCP.
-They both specify how Digital Cinema Print packages should work, but aren’t compatible.
+They both specify how Digital Cinema Print packages should work and are similar, but aren’t cross-compatible.
 SMPTE DCPs aren’t valid Interop DCPs, and Interop DCPs aren’t valid SMPTE DCPs.
-If it helps, you can think of them like how some hard drives only work on Windows computers, and some hard drives only work on Mac computers.
+If it helps, you can think of them like how some software only works on Windows computers, and some software only works on Mac computers.

 Interop (short for “Interoperable”) was the original “draft” specification for Digital Cinema Packages.
-Created around 2001 as a de-facto standard, it was a “starting point”.
-Hardware manufacturers could use it to start to develop tools and equipment.
+Created around 2001 as a de-facto standard, it was supposed to only be used as a “starting point”.
+Hardware manufacturers could use it to start to develop tools and equipment while a standard was finalized.
 It was never published, and it’s not publicly available.

-Unfortunately, it took until 2009 to release the first published standard, longer than expected.
+Unfortunately, it took until 2009 to release the first published standard, much longer than anyone expected.
 The Society of Motion Picture & Television Engineers now maintains nearly 50 DCP papers.
 Each one is part of the “SMPTE” standard.
-Together they detail the latest technical requirements for modern Digital Cinema hardware and DCPs.
+Together they detail the most up-to-date technical requirements for modern Digital Cinema hardware and DCPs.

-Because it is more detailed and current, SMPTE DCPs support newer features and technology.
-SMPTE packages can better handle subtitles, encryption, and new audio formats.
-They also have richer support for additional frame rates, including HFR (High Frame Rate) material.
+Because it is far more detailed and current, SMPTE DCPs support newer features and technology.
+SMPTE packages can support new audio formats and far more frame rates than Interop, including playback of HFR (High Frame Rate) material.
+SMPTE packages also better deal with subtitles and encryption.

-There is no debate that SMPTE is a “better” format between the two.
+SMPTE is, without question, the “better” format between the two.

 Why are Most DCPs Still Interop

-In the eight years between 2001 and 2009, Hardware manufacturers were eager to get a jump on releasing equipment.
-Because of the pressure to be “first to market” many shipped projectors and servers that only supported the Interop format.
+In the eight years between 2001 and 2009, Hardware manufacturers were eager to get a jump on selling equipment.
+Because of the pressure to be “first to market” many shipped early projectors and cinema servers that only supported Interop.

 No one is aware of the exact number of Interop-only systems still in use in the world.
-It’s likely the number is quite small, and decreasing every year.
-But, the fact that they might exist makes moving to the better format tricky.
+It’s likely the number is extremely small, and would decrease exponentially every year as equipment improves and prices drop.
+But, the fact that such systems might exist makes some people hesistant to move to the unquestionably better format.

-All systems are backward compatible – so Interop will currently play everywhere.
-Since there is a non-zero chance Interop-only machines may still be in use, the majority of DCPs coming out of the major labs remain Interop.
+All systems are backward compatible – so new SMPTE systems will play Interop packages.
+Since there is a non-zero chance Interop-only machines may still be in use somewhere in the world, the majority of DCPs coming out of the major labs remain Interop.

-It’s only fair to note that the tools required to create Interop packages are also quite a bit more expensive and complicated.
-Arguably, facilities have an interest in keeping the format, as it helps limit competition.
+It’s also only fair to note that the tools required to create Interop packages are also quite a bit more expensive and complicated.
+As such, major facilities have a vested interest in keeping the old format around as long as possible, as it helps to limit competition.

 So which format should I make my DCP in?